jaysixco/configure-ad/README.md

 <strong> Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\jane_admin”  </strong>
 1) Open command prompt (type "cmd" in Start menu)
-2) Type "logoff" to log out
+2) Type "logoff" and then press enter to log out
 3) Copy DC-1's Public IP address, if you don't have it already <br>
 4) Open Remote Desktop Login page (type "Remote Desktop" in Start menu <br>
 5) Paste the Public IP address, then click enter.